 Platypolia anceps (Stephens, 1850)

-Platypolia anceps is a medium-sized to large moth (FW length 18–20 mm) with slightly mottled brownish gray forewings with large pale-filled spots, serrate lines, and a black median bar, that flies in boreal forests and the Oregon Cascades during the fall.
+Platypolia anceps is a medium-sized to large moth (FW length 18–20 mm) that flies in boreal forests and the Oregon Cascades during the fall.
+It has slightly mottled, brownish-gray forewings with large pale-filled spots, serrate lines, and a black median bar.
 The forewing outer margin is slightly scalloped.
 The median area and costal subterminal area are medium to dark brownish gray.
 The wing base and terminal are similar color but lighter and more powdery, while the subterminal area is palest and relatively smooth.
 A short black basal dash is present and there is a black bar across the median area in the fold.
 Dark gray shading is present in the medial terminal area opposite the cell and in the fold.
-The basal and antmedial lines are dark gray and black filled with white, irregular.
-The antmedial line is angled toward the outer margin and is most irregular near the posterior margin.
+The basal and antemedial lines are dark gray and black filled with white, irregular.
+The antemedial line is angled toward the outer margin and is most irregular near the posterior margin.
 The median line is black, diffuse, usually thin.
 The postmedial line has black inner and white outer components, thickest in the fold; is very sharply toothed toward the outer margin on the veins and towards the base in the fold; drawn toward the base on the costa, bent basad at the level of the anterior cell, and is strongly angled toward the base and only weakly convex from the bend to the posterior margin.
 The subterminal line is white or pale gray, thin and diffuse, irregular with a relatively weak W-mark on the mid-wing.
 It is preceded by a series of small sharply-defined black chevrons at the apex and posterior to M2.
 A terminal line of black triangles is present at the base of the checkered gray fringe.
 All three spots are outlined by thin black lines.
 The orbicular spot is moderate-sized, oval, filled with white or light gray and a dark ocellus.
 The reniform spot is moderate to large, broadly kidney-shaped and often asymmetric with extension of the anterior end toward the apex and sometimes with a tooth-like extension toward the base from the posteromedial end, filled with white and medium gray and a thin gray central crescent.
 The claviform spot is moderately large, fused to the median bar.
 The hindwing is slightly brownish gray, with darker ill-defined discal spot, postmedial line, and submarginal band, and a thin dark terminal line.
 The hindwing fringe is white with a gray base.
 The head and thorax are hoary brownish gray with dark lines and powdery light edges on the collar and tegulae.
 The male antenna is bipectinate, appearing moderately wide to the naked eye.

 This species is widely distributed in moist forests across North America.